aussio/osrs_color_bot/README.md

-# osrs_color_bot
-OSRS color bots using Python and OpenCV
+Color bots using Python and OpenCV